Mathih13/node-dnd-module/README.md

 #### Installing dnd-module
-using powershell or terminal execute an install via the link:
+using powershell or terminal execute an install via the link in the directory you are working in:

 ```
   npm install https://github.com/Mathih13/node-dnd-module/raw/master/dnd-module.tar.gz